Vaibhavkale123/SpringBootFileStorage/README.md

-# Spring Boot Files torage
+# Spring Boot Files Storage
 This is example project to add any files in local folder